Iddodo/BBCodeParser/README.md

 # BBCodeParser
-This project is currently undergoing a serious rewrite, adding multiple features which were unexisting before and imporving safety and readability.
+This project is currently undergoing a serious rewrite, adding multiple features which were non-existent before and improving safety and readability.

 A working prototype will be uploaded in the following days.